Final Fantasy XIV (FFXIV)

 Worlds and Data Centers

 FFXIV is split across four physical regions.
-Each region holds several Data Centers, and each Data Center holds multiple Worlds.
+Each region contains several Data Centers, and each Data Center contains multiple Worlds.

 • North America: Aether, Crystal, Dynamis, Primal